Rolls-Royce Motor Cars: History

-Rolls-Royce Motor Cars Limited was created as a wholly owned subsidiary of BMW in 1998 after BMW licensed the rights to the Rolls-Royce brand name and logo from Rolls-Royce Holdings plc, and acquired the rights to the Spirit of Ecstasy and Rolls-Royce grille shape trademarks from Volkswagen AG.
-Rolls-Royce Motor Cars Limited has been manufacturing Rolls-Royce branded cars since 2003.
+Rolls-Royce Motor Cars Limited was created as a wholly owned subsidiary of BMW in 1998 after BMW licensed the rights to the Rolls-Royce name and logo from Rolls-Royce Holdings plc, and acquired the rights to the Spirit of Ecstasy and Rolls-Royce grille shape trademarks from Volkswagen AG.
+Rolls-Royce Motor Cars Limited has been manufacturing Rolls-Royce-branded cars since 2003.

-Although the Rolls-Royce brand has been in use since 1906, the fate of the brand diverged between 1998 and 2003.
+Although the Rolls-Royce brand name has been in use since 1906, the fate of the company and trademark diverged between 1998 and 2003.
 In 2003, the Rolls-Royce Motor Cars subsidiary of BMW AG, which had been a major supplier to the brand up to 2003, began manufacturing vehicles with the Rolls-Royce name.
 Volkswagen AG took ownership of the Bentley name as well as previous Rolls-Royce production facilities and previous Rolls-Royce designs.

 Former chief executive Torsten Müller-Ötvös joined the company in January 2010, with a pledge to regain the quality standards that made Rolls-Royce famous.
 That year sales in China increased by 600%, making it the company's second largest market after the US.

-On October 5, 2023, Rolls-Royce announced that Müller-Ötvös will be retiring as CEO on November 30 after 14 years.
-He is succeeded by Chris Brownridge, the former CEO of BMW UK, who became the company's new CEO on December 1, 2023.
+On October 5, 2023, Rolls-Royce announced that Müller-Ötvös was to retire as CEO on November 30 after 14 years.
+He was succeeded by Chris Brownridge, the former CEO of BMW UK, who became the company's new CEO on December 1, 2023.
 Müller-Ötvös was the company's longest serving CEO to date.